 Gary L. Shapiro, Ph.D. began his involvement with orangutans 40 years ago in the field of primate cognition and learning.
 He was the first person (1973-1975) to teach a symbolic communication system to an orangutan (at the now Chaffee Zoological Park, Fresno, CA) and the first person to have taught sign language to orangutans in the species’natural environment, the forests of Tanjung Puting National Park, Indonesian Borneo (1978-1980; 1981).
 One of the orangutans, Princess, adopted Shapiro as her father.
 Shapiro was able to teach Princess over 30 signs which she used to express her interests in obtaining items and activities of interest as well as describing her environment.
 Princess also joined seven other orangutans in a study of sign learning which became Shapiro's dissertation project.
 During his time in Indonesian Borneo, Shapiro assisted in the rehabilitation efforts of dozens of orangutans confiscated from the illegal pet trade and monitored the phenology of local rain forest ecosystem.

 Shapiro received his doctorate in Zoology in 1985 from the University of Oklahoma then returned to Indonesian Borneo (1986) to conduct post-doctoral freshwater ecology studies in Tanjung Puting National Park.
 Shapiro’s interest in the freshwater ecology of Borneo was an extension of the research projects he conducted while being employed by the Oklahoma Water Resources Board (1982-1985).
-He currently is employed by California EPA in the Department of Toxic Substances Control where he works as a Hazardous Substances Scientist and an emergency responder.
+He was also employed for nearly 27 years with the state of California as an emergency planner and an emergency responder (1988-2014).

 Shapiro was the co-founder and vice president of the Orangutan Foundation International from 1986-2004 where he administered and oversaw the activities supporting research and conservation in and around Tanjung Puting National Park.
 He participated in the 1993 Population and Habitat Viability Assessment in Sumatra and authored or co-authored various papers on orangutan linguistics, cognition, conservation and ethics.
 In late 2004, Dr. Shapiro and his Indonesian wife, Inggriani, were inspired to create the Orang Utan Republik Education Initiative (OUREI), a nonprofit project (operating under Social & Environmental Entrepreneurs), in response to the education needs underscoring the crisis facing orangutans today, particularly in Sumatra.
 In Sumatra, the orangutan is Critically Endangered.
 In 2007, the Orang Utan Republik Foundation (OURF) and OUREI Indonesia (OUREII) were established as legal organizations to support the programs of OUREI in Indonesia.
 Shapiro oversees the activities of OURF and OUREII.